brandonbloom/terra-java/doc/guide.md

 ```

 Global references have type `Ref(T)` and act as method proxies to underlying
 object of that type.
-Refs will automatically stripped where a value
+Refs will be automatically stripped where a value
 of the underlying type is expected.

 Local references may be explicitly released in order to free their resources